gasnew/fjspace/README.md

 # fjspace
-**It's a videogame that's pretty cool: Two-player competetive action between three keys**
+**It's a videogame that's pretty cool: Two-player competitive action between three keys**

 A battle of mental fortitude and sheer wit, FJSpace hits all the right keys in all the right places.
 Enter the fierce foray in the first ever inane videogame to cater to players who only have two fingers.